phpbb/phpbb/phpBB/docs/events.md

 * Purpose: Add options to the bottom of the radio buttons block of the Edit Display Options screen

-ucp_prefs_view_select_menu_prepend
+ucp_prefs_view_radio_buttons_prepend
 ===
 * Locations:
     + styles/prosilver/template/ucp_prefs_view.html
     + styles/subsilver2/template/ucp_prefs_view.html
 * Since: 3.1.0-a1
-* Purpose: Add options to the top of the drop-down lists block of the Edit Display Options screen
+* Purpose: Add options to the top of the radio buttons block of the Edit Display Options screen

 ucp_prefs_view_select_menu_append